#SmallBusiness

 December 22nd: Last Monday before Christmas

-Not to be outdone, many last-minute shoppers hold off until Cyber Monday to finish their gift buying.
-For Canadian e-commerce retailers, this is the time to highlight next-day delivery options—promote your fast shipping on your website and social channels to capture these customers.
+Not to be outdone, many last-minute shoppers hold off until the Monday before Christmas to finish buying gifts.
+For e-commerce retailers, this is the time to emphasize next-day delivery options and promote fast, reliable shipping across Canada.
+Highlighting delivery guarantees on your website and social channels reassures customers they can still get gifts in time.

 graphic image of shopping activities